radar/guides/what-is-a-gem.md

 same platform.
 RubyGems will automatically download the correct version for your platform.
 See `gem help platform` for full details.

-Inside a gems are the following components:
+Inside gems are the following components:

 * Code (including tests and supporting utilities)
 * Documentation